matcom/hulk/docs/guide/variables.md

     };
 ```

-This is useful if you want to evaluate a complex expression to both test it (e.g, to se if its not null) and store it for later use.
+This is useful if you want to evaluate a complex expression to both test it (e.g, to se if its greater than zero) and store it for later use.